coordinature/coordinature.github.io/development/applications/familysigns/content/overviewEN.md

 ## 4. Research phase 1: introduction for initiator
   1. Phase 1 intro
 Welcome to Family Signs.
 You have registered yourself and your family to participate in the study.
-The research takes place in three phases: the first phase will only be done with you and (if possible) your partner.
-You do phase 2 and 3 together with the whole family.
+The research takes place in three phases: Introduction, Family Activities and Evaluation.
+This Introduction phase is done alone or with your partner and phase 2 and 3 is done together with the entire family.

   2. Contact